cassiebuhler/cassiebuhler.github.io/_pages/about.md

 I am a 5th-year Ph.D. candidate in the Decision Sciences & MIS Department at Drexel University.

-My research is at the boundary of optimization and machine learning, focusing on computational methods for mixed-integer and derivative-free optimization.
-I'm interested in using these tools to tackle environmental problems, specifically for conservation and natural resource management decisions.
+I work at the intersection of optimization, machine learning, and environmental conservation.
+My research uses mixed-integer and derivative-free optimization to tackle environmental problems, specifically for conservation decision-making.

-The 30x30 initiative&mdash;preserving 30% of the earth's land and sea by 2030&mdash;is a particular interest of mine and I explore situations where optimization and machine learning responsibly support this goal.

-**I am currently on the job market.** I am especially interested in research positions at inclusive and diverse interdisciplinary labs.
+**I am currently on the job market for a research position** (e.g. postdoctoral fellow, applied scientist, research scientist).
+I am particularly interested in roles which address environmental challenges using AI/ML and am **open to a broad range of areas** (e.g. climate science, agriculture, biodiversity conservation, energy, transportation, natural resources, etc.).

 <a href="/files/ckbuhler_cv.pdf" target="_blank">Download CV</a>{: .btn--research}